Last updated on August 29th, 2021 at 09:27 pmWhere is the best place to live with your horses?

 Runner-up favorite places to live include Wellington, Florida, and Southern Pines, North Carolina.

-The Best Places to Spend the Summer
+The Best Places to Live with Your Horses in the Summer

 Many great equestrian communities are too steamy in the summer months, while others are just right for enjoying the sunshine.